Nisser111/Nisser111/README.md

 # 💫 About Me:
 Hi👋 I'm Miłosz <br>
 I'm young programmer from Poland.
 I'm currently learn in technical school on Programmer profile. <br>
 I'm currently learn JavaScript and Bootstrap.
-In the near future, I plan to learn React. <br>
+In the near future, I'm going to learn React. <br>
 I am at the very beginning of my adventure with programming so I will be grateful for any advice.